 Another strategy to reduce stress is to learn how to let go of perfectionism.
 Perfectionism and eating disorders often go hand in hand.
 Let go of the need to do everything perfectly, to look perfect and to be perfect.

 Life under chronically high stress levels is brutal and takes a toll on the mind and body.
-However, there are periods of life where chronic stress is unavoidable.
-If you’ve become overwhelmed by high stress levels, and would like to learn how to reduce stress, we can help.
+However, there are periods of life when chronic stress is unavoidable.
+If you’ve become overwhelmed by high stress levels and would like to learn how to reduce stress, we can help at Center for Discovery.
 Every day, we help individuals find new ways to cope and to thrive with a variety of treatment options for all people.
-If you’re really struggling, know that talking to a mental health professional can help you learn how to change any negative self-talk habits, compulsive habits or fears.

 - Trauma, Emotional Eating and the Path to Freedom